 The food is made with freshly grown vegetables, fruits and other fresh produce from their own garden.
-I have to say it blew my mind.
+It blew my mind.
 The menu is extensive and there are different international and local dishes to choose from.
 We had dinner and breakfast both days and enjoyed the cuisine a lot.

 We ordered food and enjoyed a improvised picnic on the beach both nights, because there wasn’t another place we would rather be spending that golden hour.
 The staff was super happy to accommodate and brought all food and drinks down for us.